gargvishesh/druid/docs/multi-stage-query/index.md

 PARTITIONED BY DAY
 ```

-The `PARTITIONED BY` clause specifies the day-based segment graunularity.
+The `PARTITIONED BY DAY` clause specifies day-based segment granularity.
 The
 data is inserted into the `wikipedia` table.

 The data is now queryable.
 Run the following query to analyze the data